Colegio de Santa Rosa: History

 Both institutions were later turned-over to the care of the Dominican friars, and subsequently passed-on to the Royal Audiencia in 1784, and then to a junta of alumnae and matrons of the city until 1886 when administration was transferred to the Daughters of Charity (Paules sisters), who renamed the school Colegio de Sta.
 Rosa.
 Two earthquakes in 1863 and 1880 paved the way for the construction of a new, bigger structure in place of the ruins.
 However, the building was destroyed by the initial bombing of Manila in 1941 forcing the sisters to transfer the school to Sta.
 Mesa.

 In 1948, the school returned to Intramuros with new administrators, the Sisters of the Congregation of the Servants of St. Joseph.
 In 1964, they shared the same sentiment that inspired Madre Paula when she founded the school in Intramuros, thus, responding to the demands for a Catholic institution in the municipality of Makati.
 Under the leadership of Rev. Fr.
 Moises Lopez, OAR, who was then president of the Board of Trustees, Colegio de Sta.
 Rosa acquired the lot offered by the Makati Development Corporation.
 Government permit was secured to open Colegio de Sta.
 Rosa in Makati, as a branch.
 Augustinian Recollect sisters are the present administrators from 1981 to the present day.

-Currently, Colegio De Sta.
-Rosa has three branches, the one in Intramuros, the original and first branch founded in 1750, the all-girls school branch in Makati founded in 1964, and lastly, the branch in Trece Martires, Cavite founded in 1997.
+Currently, Colegio de Santa Rosa has three branches: the original and first branch in Intramuros, founded in 1750; the all-girls school branch in Makati, founded in 1964; and the branch in Trece Martires, Cavite, founded in 1997.